You are here

 Section 1.
 Faculty Units

 For the purposes of the Faculty Senate, the faculty units of the University are taken to be the College of Arts, the B.I.
-Moody III College of Business Administration, the College of Education, the College of Engineering, the College of Liberal Arts, the Edith Garland Dupre Library, the College of Nursing and Allied Health Professions, and the Ray P. Authement College of Sciences.
+Moody III College of Business Administration, the College of Education & Human Development, the College of Engineering, the College of Liberal Arts, the Edith Garland Dupre Library, the College of Nursing & Health Sciences, and the Ray P. Authement College of Sciences.

 Section 2.
 Members